 PRCs are a suite of compounds spiked into the sheets prior to the deployment that dissipate from the samplers over time.
 The remaining concentrations of the PRCs after the deployment allow the calculation of the sampling rate and thereby the freely dissolved water concentration of the sampled compounds.

-Performance reference compounds must fulfil three major criteria.
+Performance reference compounds must fulfill three major criteria.
 They are:

 a select group of compounds with a logKpw in the range of 4-8,